-From Jungle to Factory
+From Jungle to Chocolate Factory

 Cacao pods don't ripen all at the same time, either; the pods, which turn from green to orange, have to be monitored carefully and harvested individually using knives on long poles.
-After the ripened pods are cut, the beans and pulp are removed and left to ferment either in piles covered in banana leaves or in wooden boxes (depending on where the cacao is grown).The moisture seeps out and the whole mass is mixed periodically to ensure even fermentation.
+After the ripened pods are cut, the beans and pulp are removed and left to ferment either in piles covered in banana leaves or in wooden boxes (depending on where the cacao is grown).The fermentation process can take up to eight days.
+After fermentation comes drying.
+The beans are dried in the sun to reduce moisture from 60 percent to 7.5 percent.
+The whole mass is mixed periodically to ensure even drying [source: International Cocoa Organization].

 After drying, the family/farmer then packs the bags and takes them to buyers, who grade the beans before paying for them.
 Next, they're off to the factory.